Frequently Asked Questions

 What kinds of activities does J-Camp offer?

 Every camp day is filled with a variety of fun activities to make each day special.
 Campers will explore their creative side with arts and crafts and STEM projects like tie dye, slime, watercolors and home-made sun catchers.
 Campers will spend lots of time playing classic games, sports and relays that allow them to develop skills in new activities and build teamwork and their camp spirit.
-Campers will swim once a week and also engage in wacky water play on the field with slides, sprinklers and fun new water toys.
+Campers will swim at least once a week and also engage in wacky water play on the field with slides, sprinklers and fun new water toys.
 Campers will explore various destinations around the Bay Area with weekly field trips, a definite highlight of the summer!
 Lastly, every Friday ends with an extravagant spirit-filled event to celebrate an incredible week and the week's special theme.
 Throughout all our camp activities we are cultivating our J-Camp values with our campers and staff to build warm, thoughtful and spirited communities.

 What safety measures are in place for COVID-19?